Alexander of Constantinople: Origin and early life

 According to the Synaxarion, Alexander was originally from Calabria in Italy and his parents were called George and Vryaine.
-From a very young age he was given to God and stayed in a monastery, where he cultivated virtue and became a good labourer of God's commands.
+From a very young age, he was given to God and stayed in a monastery, where he cultivated virtue and became a good labourer of God's commands.
 He was granted divine visions, while for twenty days he stayed completely fasting.
 But he also stayed naked for four years and fell into thousands of problems because of attacks of the Saracens.
-In this way, he lived many years travelling around Greece with his pupils Vitalius and Nicephorus.
+In this way, he lived many years traveling around Greece with his pupils Vitalius and Nicephorus.

-Alexander was elected as a vicar to assist the aged bishop Saint Metrophanes of Byzantium.
-As a result, both Alexander and Metrophanes are reported as the first Bishop of Constantinople (both are also sometimes listed as first "Patriarch" of Constantinople, though the episcopal see had not yet been elevated to that rank).
-Alexander served as bishop for about 23 years, until his death in 337.
-At the time of Metrophanes' death, he left instructions in his will to elect his vicar to the throne of Constantinople.
+Alexander was elected as a vicar to assist the aged bishop Metrophanes of Byzantium.
+According to Gelasius of Cyzicus, Metrophanes was alive during the First Council of Nicaea (325), but could not partake due to his age and ill health, so he sent instead Alexander of Constantinople, whom he destined as his successor.
+Metrophanes was most likely already dead by then.
+Alexander succeeded him at the age of 73 in 314.

 During his episcopacy, Alexander engaged in debate with pagan philosophers and opposed heresies.
-He was highly praised by Gregory Nazianzus and Epiphanius of Cyprus.
+He was highly praised by Gregory Nazianzus and Epiphanius of Salamis.
 Theodoret called him an "apostolic" bishop.
+Alexander served as bishop for about 23 years, during which time he distinguished himself by his virtues and administrative abilities.

 Arian controversy

-When the Arian controversy began, Alexander, the Patriarch of Alexandria, requested his cooperation in combatting what he perceived to be heresy.
-According to most sources, Alexander of Constantinople was present at the First Council of Nicaea as Metrophanes' deputy, although some sources state that Metrophanes (who would have been 117 years of age at the time) attended the council personally.
-At the council, Arius and his teachings were condemned.
+When the Arian controversy began, Pope Alexander I of Alexandria, the Patriarch of Alexandria, requested his cooperation in combating what he perceived to be heresy.
+At the Council of Nicaea, Arius and his teachings were condemned.

 Later, Arius desired to be received back into the communion of the Church.
-The Roman Emperor Constantine I, having been convinced by the Eusebians, commanded Alexander to formally receive Arius back.
-According to Socrates Scholasticus, Arius did not in fact repent of his heresy, but was equivocating, and Bishop Alexander was aware of this.
+The Roman Emperor Constantine the Great, having been convinced by the Eusebians, commanded Alexander to formally receive Arius back.
+According to Socrates of Constantinople, Arius did not in fact repent of his heresy but was equivocating, and Bishop Alexander was aware of this.
 Alexander, though threatened by the Eusebians with deposition and banishment, persisted in his refusal to admit Arius back into the Church, and shut himself up in the Church of Hagia Irene (which at that time was the cathedral of Constantinople) in fervent prayer that God would take him from this world rather than be forced to restore someone to communion who he feared was only feigning repentance.
 As it happened, Arius died on his way to the church, before he could be received back into communion.